iTreykwondo/odin-calc/README.md

 - The ability for the user to input decimal numbers
 - The ability for the user to enter negative numbers
+- The ability for the user to backspace a character